MrXeskevin/PL2025_ML_Predictor/README.md

 The predictor offers two main features:
 - A predicted final league table for all 20 Premier League clubs
-- An interactive match score predictor that calculates expected goals and win probabilities
+- I have also improved it by adding an interactive match score predictor that calculates expected goals and win probabilities

 ## How It Works